 The word "favor" is from chen (khane) which means: graciousness, i.e. subjective (kindness, favor) or objective (beauty).
 For some strange reason, nature allows only a relatively small percentage of beautiful people to have any brains or develop any really useful, productive skills.
 Most of the achievers in life, like chemists, astronomers, architects, mathematicians, writers, movie makers, physicists, engineers, and designers et al; are ordinary-looking people.
 The beautiful people are often dead wood (and dead heads).
 Whenever I look behind the scenes of really difficult movies like Inception, Matrix, Avatar, and Monsters Inc.; I'm amazed at the rather unexceptional looks of many of the makers of our favorite movies.
 They just don't appear to be all that smart and creative.

 I noticed the same thing in my job as a Federal civilian employee.
-The headquarters in my district has a noticeable shortage of attractive men and women because the government, as a rule, doesn't hire people in respect to how well they fill out their clothes, but in respect to how well their minds work.
+The headquarters in my district has a noticeable shortage of attractive men and women because the government, as a rule, doesn't hire people in respect to how well they fill out their clothes or reflect in a mirror, but in respect to how well their minds work.

 ● Ecc 9:11b . . for time and chance overtake them all.